JGBs slip as stocks gain after ECB liquidity boost

 If other utilities follow suit, such issuance could draw

-this year, to meet its aim of pulling the economy out of
+policy to meet its aim of pulling the economy out of deflation.

 Japan's core consumer prices fell year-on-year for a fourth